Arthur A. Collins: Awards

 Airborne command & control communication station, using modular "black box" construction, circa 1969.
 Circuits within modules are a planar design of multiple boards, which are themselves multilayer, mounting Collins microelectronic components.
 Collins computers shared these features.
 Both design and manufacture were done within a single Process Systems division.
-All these design and manufacture innovations were a direct product of Arthur Collins' creativity.
+All these design and manufacture innovations were a direct product of Arthur Collins's creativity.

 Patents

 The following are Patents held Solely or Shared by Arthur Collins: